likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

 metrics4                   : ok=76   changed=19   unreachable=0    failed=0
 ```

-We can now go to a browser on your lab laptop and connect to the grapaha dashboard.
+We can now go to a browser on your lab laptop and connect to the grafana dashboard.

 > NOTE: On the provided URL you have to replace GUID with the GUID assigned to your lab.